 - A salad bar that includes iceberg and romaine lettuce, as well as spinach

-- A wide assortment of baked fish
+- An assortment of baked fish

 - Five different flavors of Gatorade and six different types of juice (orange, apple, grape, strawberry kiwi, strawberry banana and cranberry), plus milk, various sodas and water